-where $s=\mathrm{x},y,z$, $dl=d\mathrm{x}$ for the uniform model, and $dl$ is randomly directed either along $\mathrm{x}$, $y$ or $z$ for stochastic PMF cases for each simulated snapshot used in the light-cone stack.
-We use these initial 100 light-cone maps to generate $10^4$ light cone realisations by multiplying the randomly chosen $\mathbf{RM}_{\mathrm{initial}} \equiv (\mathrm{RM}_{\mathrm{x}}, \mathrm{RM}_{\mathrm{y}}, \mathrm{RM}_{\mathrm{z}})$ light-cone map with a random $\hat{\mathbf{e}} \equiv (\mathrm{e_x,e_y,e_z})$ vector.
-This procedure is mathematically equivalent to the procedure where different $\hat{\mathbf{e}}$ are applied directly to the stacked comoving boxes during the integration of RM field within yt (Equation~\ref{eq:RM}); see Figure~\ref{LCs-sketch} which depicts two such light cone realisations with different $\hat{\mathbf{e}}$ vectors applied to stacked comoving boxes and with simulated uniform magnetic field.
-Here we also note that the light-cone projection module in yt performs integrations only along the coordinates axes; it does not do off-axis projections.
+where $s=\mathrm{x},y,z$, $dl=d\mathrm{x}$ for the uniform model, and $dl$ is randomly directed either along $\mathrm{x}$, $y$, or $z$ for stochastic PMF cases for each simulated snapshot used in the light-cone stack.
+We used these initial 100 light-cone maps to generate $10^4$ light-cone realisations by multiplying the randomly chosen $\mathbf{RM}_{\mathrm{initial}} \equiv (\mathrm{RM}_{\mathrm{x}}, \mathrm{RM}_{\mathrm{y}}, \mathrm{RM}_{\mathrm{z}})$ light-cone map with a random $\hat{\mathbf{e}} \equiv (\mathrm{e_x,e_y,e_z})$ vector.
+That is, while randomly choosing $\mathbf{RM}_{\mathrm{initial}}$ from the original sample, we also generated $10^4$ unit vectors (see Equation 4 below) to mimic different light-cone directions; such a method does not require light-cone projections for each line of sight direction around observer.
+This procedure is mathematically equivalent to the procedure where different $\hat{\mathbf{e}}$ are applied directly to the stacked comoving boxes during the integration of the RM field within yt (Equation~\ref{eq:RM}); see Figure~\ref{LCs-sketch}, which depicts two such light-cone realisations with different $\hat{\mathbf{e}}$ vectors applied to stacked comoving boxes and with a simulated uniform magnetic field.
+Here we also note that the light-cone projection module in yt only performs integrations along the coordinates axes; it does not do off-axis projections.
 This is effectively equivalent to keeping the magnetic-field direction fixed while rotating the simulation box when filling up the cosmic volume.
-We emphasize that, for the purpose of this work, the key factor is the angle between the magnetic field and the line-of-sight direction.
+We emphasize that, for the purpose of this work, the key factor is the angle between the magnetic field and the LOS direction.
 We will explore alternative approaches, such as off-axis projections, in future work.